 In 1838, a vinegar-based condiment sauce tempered with molasses, soy sauce, and an eccentric amalgam of other global flavors appeared on the market: Lea & Perrins Worcestershire Sauce.
-As the story goes, the blend was inspired by a customer, recently returned from India, who requested the Lea and Perrins pharmacy in his native Worcester in Britain to duplicate the condiment he had come to adore while there.
+The blend was inspired by a customer recently returned from India who requested the Lea and Perrins pharmacy in his native Worcester in Britain to duplicate the condiment he had come to adore while in India.
 Its “exotic” ingredients include tamarind paste, anchovies, and Indian spices like cardamom, curry powder, ginger, and chilies.
-From the list and the photo of ingredients, you might not think they could come together in a svelte way.
+You might not think they could come together in a svelte way.
 But they did.
 The rest is history.
 Though, as the story continues, there was a dark interlude when the blend was not claimed by the client and relegated to a storeroom, there to slowly brew for years before being resurrected by a curious clerk, who, cleaning out, tasted it.
 (Why it wasn’t tossed right away is a mystery.)
 Today, Worcestershire reigns as a supreme seasoning used worldwide to embolden a sundry of stews, meat loaves (see the previous post), cheese rarebits, sauces (coming up in my bbq sauce recipe), marinades, and dressings.

 The alchemist in me could not resist trying my hand at a homemade version.
 Recipes for it abound on the internet, including on Lea & Perrins own website, so there was lots of help on how to go about it.
 Per British taste, the original called for malt vinegar.
 The American version (it’s now manufactured in America and Canada also) uses distilled white vinegar.
 I slightly prefer malt vinegar for its more complex flavor and amber color, but distilled white vinegar is a fine alternative.